PhenixRTS/swift-phenixrtssdk/README.md

   <img alt="SPM Integration example" src="docs/spm_example.png" width="80%">
 </p>

 The SDK version can be found as a tag of this repository.
+After that you will be shown a dialogue (example below), in which you can select which module you want.
+Most functionality is in the PhenixSdk module.
+Only select PhenixSdkNielsen if you need integration with the Nielsen App SDK.
+Note that if you select PhenixSdkNielsen then you should also select PhenixSdk.

 ## Alternative integration: